 Bike & Tire Type

 - Those who raced last year advise against the use of cross/gravel bikes because the singletrack trails are quite rugged.
-If you are unsure about cross/gravel vs. mountain, we recommend bringing both bikes and completing a full course or at least the singletrack trails (Tues, Thur or Sat. to get correct race-day flow) on each under various conditions between now and race day.
+If you are unsure about cross/gravel vs. mountain, please ride the singletrack trails with both bikes well in advance and especially under dry/soft conditions (Tues, Thur or Sat. to get correct race-day flow).

 - If in doubt, we recommend the mountain bike for speed, safety and comfort with a locked out shock for gravel sections and low-knob tires.

 - We recommend a tire width of at least 2″ (50 mm).
 Generally speaking, a little wider tire does NOT cause a reduction in speed.
 In fact, research shows that there is a slight increase in speed under many conditions.

 - A first bike race can be intimidating.
 We foster a low-key vibe (like at our adventure and trail races) and encourage those of you who might not normally participate in a bike race to give this a try, especially if you are comfortable with trail biking.

 - That said, the Yankee Springs singletrack trails are challenging so you’ll want to check them out and practice often if you are new to mountain biking.
 This is a fairly exhausting race on moderately rugged (occasionally very rugged) terrain.

 The board is set, the pieces are moving.
 We come to it at last, the great battle of our time.